ales2610/max-plus-algorithms/README.md

 # max-plus-algorithms

-This repository contains MATLAB implementations of algorithms for the analysis of max-plus linear systems, with a focus on spectral properties and transient behaviour.
+This repository contains MATLAB implementations for the analysis of
+**max-plus linear systems**, with a focus on spectral properties and transient behaviour.

 Max-plus algebra replaces classical addition and multiplication by:

+- **Addition:**
-Addition: a ⊕ b = max(a,b)
+  a ⊕ b = max(a, b)

+- **Multiplication:**
-Multiplication: a ⊗ b = a + b
+  a ⊗ b = a + b

-Such models naturally arise in discrete-event systems, scheduling, transportation networks, and timed Petri nets.
+Such models arise naturally in **discrete-event systems**, **scheduling**, **transportation networks**, and **timed Petri nets**.

-Files in this repository
-howard.m
+---

+## Repository Contents

+### `howard.m`

-Implementation of Howard’s policy iteration algorithm for computing a generalised max-plus eigenmode.
+Implementation of **Howard’s policy iteration algorithm** for computing a **generalised max-plus eigenmode**.

-Given a weighted max-plus system with multiple durations, the algorithm computes:
+Given a max-plus system with multiple durations, the algorithm computes:

-the max-plus eigenvalue (cycle mean),
+- the **max-plus eigenvalue** (cycle mean),

-the associated eigenvector,
+- the associated **eigenvector**,

-a critical node belonging to a critical cycle.
+- a **critical node** belonging to a critical cycle.

-This corresponds to solving a mean-payoff / max-plus spectral problem.
+This corresponds to solving a **mean-payoff / max-plus spectral problem**.

-lea.m
+---

+### `lea.m`

-Monte Carlo algorithm for estimating transient deviation bounds in max-plus linear systems.
+Monte Carlo algorithm for estimating **transient deviation bounds** in max-plus linear systems.

-The method:
+The algorithm:

-applies random perturbations to a max-plus matrix,
+- applies random perturbations to a max-plus matrix,

-compares two trajectories with a time shift,
+- propagates two trajectories with a fixed time shift,

-estimates lower and upper bounds on their deviation,
+- estimates **lower and upper bounds** on their deviation,

-provides 95% confidence intervals.
+- computes **95% confidence intervals** from Monte Carlo samples.

-This approach is related to Lyapunov-type and coupling-time analyses for stochastic max-plus systems.
+This method is closely related to **Lyapunov exponent estimation** and **coupling-time analysis** for stochastic max-plus systems.

-example_lea.m
+---

+### `example_lea.m`

-Example script illustrating how to use lea.m.
+Example script demonstrating the use of `lea.m`.

 The script:

-defines a max-plus system matrix,
+1. Defines a max-plus system matrix

-sets algorithm parameters,
+2. Sets algorithm parameters

-runs the Monte Carlo estimation,
+3. Runs the Monte Carlo estimation

-returns deviation bounds and confidence intervals.
+4. Returns deviation bounds and confidence intervals

-This file serves as a minimal working example.
+This file serves as a **minimal working example**.

+---

-Requirements
+## Requirements

+- MATLAB
-MATLAB (no external toolboxes required)
+- No external toolboxes required

+---

-References
+## References

-F. Baccelli, G. Cohen, G. J. Olsder, J.-P. Quadrat, Synchronization and Linearity, Wiley.

-Mean-payoff games and max-plus spectral theory literature.
+- B. Heidergott, G. J. Olsder, J. van der Woude,
+  *Max Plus at Work*, Princeton University Press, 2006.

+- R. M. P. Goverde, B. Heidergott, G. Merlet,
+  *A coupling approach to estimating the Lyapunov exponent of stochastic
+  max-plus linear systems*.

+---

+## License

+This code is provided for research and educational purposes.